-- 1. When the radiator and engine are cool, relieve any pressure in the cooling system by turning the radiator cap counterclockwise, without pressing down. - Remove the radiator cap by pushing down and turning counterclockwise.
+- 1. Make sure the engine and radiator are cool. - 2.
+Relieve any pressure in the cooling system by turning the radiator cap counterclockwise, without pressing down. - 3.
+Remove the radiator cap by pushing down and turning counterclockwise.

-3. The coolant level should be up to the base of the filler neck.
+4. The coolant level should be up to the base of the filler neck.
 Add coolant if it is low.